tobbeost/hirbin/tutorial/tutorial.md

 Step 2: Unsupervised clustering (sub-binning)
 ----------------------------------------------
 After creating the metadata file the next step is to cluster the bins into sub-bins using `uclust`.
-Here, we will cluster the sequences using a 70% sequcne identity cutoff at the amino acid level.
+Here, we will cluster the sequences using a 70% sequence identity cutoff at the amino acid level.
 This is done by using the HirBin function `clusterBinsToSubbins.py`, in the following way:

     clusterBinsToSubbins.py -m metadata.txt -id 0.7 -o hirbin_output